Proportional–integral–derivative controller: Limitations

-While PID controllers are applicable to many control problems, and often perform satisfactorily without any improvements or only coarse tuning, they can perform poorly in some applications and do not in general provide optimal control.
-The fundamental difficulty with PID control is that it is a feedback control system, with constant parameters, and no direct knowledge of the process, and thus overall performance is reactive and a compromise.
-While PID control is the best controller in an observer without a model of the process, better performance can be obtained by overtly modeling the actor of the process without resorting to an observer.
+While PID controllers are applicable to many control problems and often perform satisfactorily without any improvements or only coarse tuning, they can perform poorly in some applications and do not, in general, provide optimal control.
+The fundamental difficulty with PID control is that it is a feedback control system with constant parameters and no direct knowledge of the process, and thus, overall performance is reactive and a compromise.
+While PID control is the best controller for an observer that has no model of the process, better performance can be obtained by overtly modeling the actor of the process without resorting to an observer.

 PID controllers, when used alone, can give poor performance when the PID loop gains must be reduced so that the control system does not overshoot, oscillate or hunt about the control setpoint value.
 They also have difficulties in the presence of non-linearities, may trade-off regulation versus response time, do not react to changing process behavior (say, the process changes after it has warmed up), and have lag in responding to large disturbances.

 The most significant improvement is to incorporate feed-forward control with knowledge about the system, and using the PID only to control error.
 Alternatively, PIDs can be modified in more minor ways, such as by changing the parameters (either gain scheduling in different use cases or adaptively modifying them based on performance), improving measurement (higher sampling rate, precision, and accuracy, and low-pass filtering if necessary), or cascading multiple PID controllers.

 Linearity and symmetry

 PID controllers work best when the loop to be controlled is linear and symmetric.
 Thus, their performance in non-linear and asymmetric systems is degraded.

-A non-linear valve, for instance, in a flow control application, will result in variable loop sensitivity, requiring dampened action to prevent instability.
-One solution is the use of the valve's non-linear characteristic in the control algorithm to compensate for this.
+A nonlinear valve in a flow control application, for instance, will result in variable loop sensitivity that requires damping to prevent instability.
+One solution is to include a model of the valve's nonlinearity in the control algorithm to compensate for this.

-An asymmetric application, for example, is temperature control in HVAC systems using only active heating (via a heating element), where there is only passive cooling available.
-When it is desired to lower the controlled temperature the heating output is off, but there is no active cooling due to control output.
-Any overshoot of rising temperature can therefore only be corrected slowly; it cannot be forced downward by the control output.
-In this case the PID controller could be tuned to be over-damped, to prevent or reduce overshoot, but this reduces performance by increasing the settling time of a rising temperature to the set point.
+An asymmetric application, for example, is temperature control in HVAC systems that use only active heating (via a heating element), whereas only passive cooling is available.
+Overshoot of rising temperature can only be corrected slowly; active cooling is not available to force temperature downward as a function of the control output.
+In this case, the PID controller could be tuned to be over-damped, to prevent or reduce overshoot, but this reduces performance by increasing the settling time of a rising temperature to the set point.
 The inherent degradation of control quality in this application could be solved by application of active cooling.